vmarcinko/art-of-programming/markdowns/first.md

 Hmmm, a problem, maybe by "year", or "email" key then?

 Yeah, but same problem with "name"/"model" is present here, you never know when different entities have same map keys, or when they decide to rename it later.
+Good programming is much about introducing making explicit concepts that are important.
-What about introducing special **type** key:
+So, what about introducing special **type** key:

     [
         { "type": "PERSON", "name": "John Doe", "email": "john@gmail.com" },
         { "type": "CAR",  "model": "Ford C-Max", "year": 2009 },
-        { "type": "CAR", "model": "Peugeot 2006", "year": 2012 },
+        { "type": "CAR", "model": "Peugeot 3008", "year": 2012 },
         { "type": "PERSON", "name": "Rick Tracy", "email": "rick@facebook.com" }
     ]

 Differentiation is easy now, right?
+It doesn't depend on fragile entity attributes.
 Now our code would look like:
 - if element's "type" equals "PERSON", send email with person information
 - if element's "type" equals "CAR", generate PDF file with car information

-If a car entity naturally has an **type** attribute that defines whether the car is SUV, limousine or some other type of vehicle?
+But... let's say a car entity, beside "model" and "year", also needs a **type** attribute that defines whether the car is SUV, limousine or some other type of vehicle?
 Can we use name "type" for this new key that is specific only to car entity?
 Something like:

     { "type": "CAR", "type": "LIMOUSINE", "model": "Ford C-Max", "year": 2009 }

 No, because a map cannot have multiple keys with same name, and "type" is already used for entity type differentiation.

+What shall we do then?

+Yes, rename the problematic keys.
 So, should we rename already present entity "type" key into something else, say "entity-type", or should we introduce this new key under some other name like **"car-type"**?

     { "entity-type": "CAR", "type": "LIMOUSINE", "model": "Ford C-Max", "year": 2009 }
 or